 (For Corporations or Partnerships seeking bonding, please visit our California LDA Bonds for Businesses page)

-Legal Document Assistants are experienced professionals who are authorized to prepare legal documents per their client’s instructions.
-LDAs are not attorneys and my not provide legal advice or represent a client in court matters.
-LDAs may however, prepare a customers’ legal documents under the direction of their customers and/or file a customers’ legal documents in the appropriate courts.
+Legal Document Assistants are experienced professionals who are authorized to prepare legal documents per their client's instructions.
+LDAs are not attorneys and may not provide legal advice or represent a client in court matters.
+LDAs may however, prepare a customers' legal documents under the direction of their customers and/or file a customers' legal documents in the appropriate courts.
 LDAs must meet the minimum level of experience and/or education, register with each county that they work within, and post a $25,000 surety bond.

 To get your bond started, fill out our secure online application below.
 Our team will email you within 2 business days with a free bond quote, with the best possible pricing based on your financial health.